rullmann/bundlewrap-telegraf/README.md

 Enabling this option will not use `pkg_dnf` items.
 Instead it will deploy an install script and perform other necessary steps to get telegraf up and running.
 Simply set `binary_install` to `True` to use this option.

+### Synology monitoring

+Monitor your Synology NAS with this option.
+The config is available at [Githuby by jperrilo](https://github.com/jperillo/Synology_dashboard_grafana).
+A Grafana dashboard can be found [here](https://grafana.com/dashboards/1727).

 ### Custom Configurations

 This bundle allows you to add custom telegraf configuration files.
 This may be useful if you want to monitor a webservice or grab data from other api not related to any of your bundles.